lenscas/arena_keeper/README.md

  description ->A text file containing 1 line description of your specie.

  When you have all the files simply run `yarn run gen_species` again inside the root folder of the project to generate the correct rust code for your specie.

+## Create new windows
+ If you want to create a new dragable popup window there is an easy command to get you started.
+Just run `yarn run gen_window $windowName` where `$windowName` is the name of your new window.This will create a new folder in `src/pages/` containing everything you need to start.
+After this run `yarn run gen_routes` again to add your window to the list of possible routes.

+ The reason its done this way is because Yew does not have an easy way to create container elements.
+Thus automatically generating the boilerplate needed seemed like a reasonable workaround until a better alternative is found.